tanerizawa/persona/FIREBASE_SETUP.md

 # Firebase Push Notifications Setup (Optional)

-Push notifications are **optional** in Persona AI Assistant and are disabled by default.
+Push notifications are **optional** in Persona Assistant and are disabled by default.
 If you want to enable push notifications, follow this guide.

 ## Current Status